Are you looking for ways to avoid embroidery hoops?

 What is an Embroidery Hoop used for?

-The main element that decides the success of your embroidery is the hoop.
-The hoop is where you put your fabric to maintain stability while you’re stitching.
-Moreover, its major responsibility is to keep the fabric tight.
+The hoop is where you put your fabric to maintain stability while you’re stitching—its role is to keep the fabric tight.

 A common substitute for this embroidery hoop is the DIY hoop that can be created with recycled materials.
-It can be formed from a throw-away plastic container.
+You could make this from a throw-away plastic container.